The home financing process involves a lot of new terminology. Let's break down some common words and phrases.

 Lenders sell mortgages, often packaged into mortgage-backed securities, in this marketplace.
 Private investors and government-sponsored enterprises like Fannie Mae and Freddie Mac buy loans in the secondary market.

 An alternative to straightforward foreclosure.
 This is when the bank agrees to let you sell your home for less than it's worth.
 A short sale will negatively affect your credit score.
+Veterans who lose a home to short sale will lose whatever VA loan entitlement they utilized on the property, but they might have little trouble purchasing again using second-tier entitlement.
+Some lenders will have a waiting period before you can get a loan following a short sale.
+Veterans United doesn't currently in most cases.

 A VA Streamline is another name for the Interest Rate Reduction Refinance Loan (IRRRL).
+The nickname comes because these are designed as a swift, low-paperwork way to get qualified veterans into lower-cost loans or out of adjustable-rate mortgages.

 This essentially means borrowers or loans below an accepted credit standard, typically around 620.
 Subprime borrowers carry greater risks and now have trouble securing financing.